 Theater and Dance

 From actors and actresses to playwrights and directors, costume designers and makeup artists to lighting designers and stage managers, the growing field of theater features an array of professionals.
-Sheridan College’s Associate of Art in Theater is led by experienced professionals who will help you build your skills and portfolio to start your theater career or transfer to an institution of advanced study.
+Sheridan College’s Associate of Art in Theater & Dance is led by experienced professionals who will help you build your skills and portfolio to start your theater or dance career or transfer to an institution of advanced study.

 Our Theater students are mentored in positions of responsibility in all of Sheridan College’s productions.
 As a student, you will have the opportunity to shape these productions in a meaningful way, serving as actors, actresses, stage managers, designers, scene shop foremen, costume shop assistants, assistant directors, and more vital production roles.

 - From acting to costume design, stage management and lighting, our top-notch Theater program will give the skills to succeed in the industry.

 - Students attend a variety of university and professional workshops, lectures, and shows.

 - Our Theater students gain real-world experience each year at the regional Kennedy Center American College Theater Festival (KC/ACTF).

 Theater & Dance graduates with specialized skills and broad liberal arts knowledge land jobs in numerous fields across the U.S. Many students graduate from Sheridan College and transfer to universities to continue their theater education, while others earn internships and other entry-level positions in the theater, television, and film industries.
 Some students apply their skills succeed other disciplines such as business, politics, law, education and many other job markets.

 The U.S. Bureau of Labor Statistics predicts that from 2016-2026 nearly 16,500 jobs will be added to the field producers and directors, an increase of 12%.
 The Bureau also predicts job growth in fields such as actors and actresses, makeup artists, art directors, dancers and choreographers, camera operators, and writers and authors.